SHPE appoints Dr. José Silva as Chief Engagement Officer

 About SHPE

-With more than 13,000 student and professional members, the mission of SHPE, a nonprofit organization, is “to change lives by empowering the Hispanic community to realize its fullest potential and to impact the world through STEM awareness, access, support, and development.”
+With more than 13,000 student and professional members, the mission of SHPE is “to change lives by empowering the Hispanic community to realize its fullest potential and to impact the world through STEM awareness, access, support, and development.”

 LEAVE A COMMENT: